Onychophora: Insights on decay and fossilization

-Onychophorans are unlikely to experience any stemward slippage since their defining features (jaws, feet, and slime papillae) are generally decay-resistant.
+Onychophorans are unlikely to experience stemward slippage since their defining features (jaws, feet, and slime papillae) are generally decay-resistant.
 However, decomposition has a significant impact on fossil anatomy.
 For starters, the preserved body outline is probably somewhat inaccurate, as this gets bloated in the decay process.
 A similar thing happens with the limbs, so this needs to be accounted for when analyzing locomotion and/or leg length.
-While fossilized onychophorans can appear to display patterning, these aren't true to life. pigment granules are one of the first things to degrade and can easily move around in the body.
+While fossilized onychophorans can appear to display patterning, these are not true to life — pigment granules are one of the first things to degrade and can easily move around in the body.
 Another finding is that characters such as internal organs or the body cavity are highly unlikely to fossilize.
-If these appear preserved in a fossil, they should be treated with skepticism, especially if they're unmineralized.
-When it comes to placement of the mouth, even moderate decay makes it hard to tell if it's at the front or underside of the head.
+When it comes to placement of the mouth, even moderate decay makes it hard to tell if it is at the front or underside of the head.
 Additionally, fossils that lack decay-resistant features probably lacked them in life.
-This is even more plausible if the fossil preserves decay-prone features, as their presence indicates a better level of preservation.
-For example, an onychophoran (or related animal) with eyes but no claws likely never had them.
+For example, a fossilized onychophoran (or related animal) with eyes but no claws likely never had claws.